srobo/docs/competition-simulator/index.md

 This is the pre-built robot used in the simulator, with an interface [similar](./programming) to the SR API.

-The robot has an array of sensors, a vision system, and a gripper to pick up tokens, all of which can be [programmed](./programming).
+The robot has an array of sensors and a vision system, all of which can be [programmed](./programming).

 ### Other robots